Condo Cluster Service¶

 Compute node equipment is purchased and maintained based on a 5-year lifecycle.
 PIs owning the nodes will be notified during year 4 that the nodes will have to be upgraded before the end of year 5.
 If the hardware is not upgraded by the end of 5 years, the PI may donate the equipment to Savio or take possession of the equipment (removal of the equipment from Savio and transfer to another location is at the PI's expense); nodes left in the cluster after five years may be removed and disposed of at the discretion of the BRC program manager

-Once a PI has decided to participate, the PI or his designate works with the HPC Services manager and IST teams to procure the desired number of compute nodes and allocate the needed storage.
-There is a 4-node minimum buy-in for any given compute pool and all 4 nodes must be the same whether it be the Standard, HTC, Bigmem, or GPU nodes.
-GPU nodes are the most expensive; therefore, if a group has already purchased the 4-node minimum of any other type of node, they can purchase and add single GPU nodes to their Condo.
+Once a PI has decided to participate, the PI or their designate works with the HPC Services manager and IST teams to procure the desired number of compute nodes and allocate the needed storage.
+There is a 4-node minimum buy-in for any given compute pool (and all 4 nodes must be the same whether it be the Standard, HTC, Bigmem, or GPU nodes.
+GPU nodes are the most expensive; therefore, if a group has already purchased the 4-node minimum of any other type of node, they can purchase and add single GPU nodes to their Condo).
 Generally, procurement takes about three months from start to finish.
 In the interim, a test condo queue with a small allocation will be set up for the PI's users in anticipation of acquiring the new equipment.
 Users may submit jobs to the general queues on the cluster using their Faculty Computing Allowance.
 Jobs are subject to general queue limitations and guaranteed access to contributed cores is not provided until purchased nodes are provisioned.

-Hardware Requirements¶
+Hardware Information¶

 Warranty